Revolutions of 1848: Ideology

-Radicalism was even more loosely defined than liberalism, generally representing the coalition of democrats and socialists.
+Radicalism generally represented the loose and ill-defined coalition of democrats and socialists.
 Radicals differed from moderate liberals in their support for democracy and universal manhood suffrage, extending the franchise to all adult men.
 Both liberals and radicals shared in their opposition to "backwards" institutions, and especially in their anti-clericalism, which was considered synonymous with liberal and left-wing thought, though radicals were notably more violent in their opposition.
-While liberals were generally more concerned with political and legal reform and the expansion of civil liberties as the best means to achieve societal equality, radicals placed greater weight on social reform, especially in relation to the "social question", or the question of how to address the growth and precarity of the working poor.
-Radicals were opposed to capitalist competition, which they considered responsible for various social ills, but were divided as to how to address it.
-Radical democrats generally sought, as Sperber writes, "to rectify the disproportion between capital and labour" through regulation and state intervention, whereas socialists sought the abolition of capitalism and economic redistribution.
+While liberals were generally more concerned with political and legal questions and sought the expansion of civil liberties, radicals placed greater weight on the "social question", or the question of how to address the growth and precarity of the working poor in the capitalist economy.
+Radicals were divided as to how to address the social question; radical democrats generally sought to address the social question through regulation and state intervention, whereas socialists sought the abolition of capitalism and economic redistribution.
+Some radical democrats were economic liberals who tended to support political reform, especially universal manhood suffrage, over economic reform, and did not support government intervention of any sort.
+(Note: Broers argues a greater distinction between radicals and socialists, characterizing radicals as broadly economically liberal in comparison to socialists, who were more interventionist.)
 Both democrats and socialists were, however, united in their desire to overthrow the existing regimes through revolution.

 "Nationalism" promoted the unity and primacy of people bound by some mix of common language, culture, religion, shared history and destiny, and immediate geography.
 There were also irredentist movements.
 Nationalism had developed a broader appeal during the pre-1848 period, as seen in the František Palacký's 1836 History of the Czech Nation, which emphasized a national lineage of conflict with the Germans, or the popular patriotic Liederkranz (song-circles) that were held across Germany: patriotic and belligerent songs about Schleswig had dominated the Würzburg national song festival in 1845.